 Only applicants who have completed units (or groups of units) on the approved list will be eligible for the Macquarie MD.
 To check if you have met the prerequisite study requirements for the Macquarie MD visit Prerequisite checker.

-International applicants to the Macquarie MD at Macquarie University must have successfully completed approved prerequisite tertiary units (or group of units) in Human Anatomy and Human Physiology.
+International applicants to the Macquarie MD at Macquarie University must have successfully completed approved prerequisite tertiary units (or groups of units) in Human Anatomy and Human Physiology.

 To check if you have met the prerequisite study requirements for the Macquarie MD visit Prerequisite Checker.
 If the units (or groups of units) you have completed are not listed in the prerequisite checker, you can submit units for assessment as part of your application.